On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 She hadn’t done anything but walk.

-But then she noticed as she tested the no-longer-disturbing thoughts that her eyes were darting back and forth.
+But then she noticed as she tested the no-longer-disturbing thoughts that while watching the birds and squirrels, her eyes had been darting back and forth.

 Could these two things be related, she wondered?